-Based on the ratings customers provide, they are classified into three groups:
+Based on the ratings customers provide, customers are classified into three groups:

 - Detractors – These are customers scoring you between 0 to 6.
 They are usually unhappy with your services and least likely to recommend you to anyone in their social network.
-In fact, they are capable of spreading negative reviews and tarnishing your company image.
+In fact, they can spread negative reviews and tarnish your company’s image

 - Passives – Customers who rate you as 7 and 8 are passives.
 They are people who are indifferent towards your brand – neither happy nor unhappy, but they won’t mind switching to a competitor.

 - Promoters – Well, these are the enthusiastic, selfless brand promoters that every brand strives to earn.
-By giving a rating of 9 and 10, these customers prove their unshakeable loyalty towards a brand.
+By rating 9 and 10, these customers prove their unshakeable loyalty to a brand.
 They are highly satisfied and would love to share their positive experiences with people in their social circle.

 NPS is a stellar customer feedback tool to spot your top customers, those who are indifferent, as well as those who are on the verge of leaving.
 While you cannot immediately change the mindset of the stubborn detractors, your aim with NPS should be to constantly improve your customer experience and earn more and more promoters.

-Now comes the million-dollar question that businesses are still struggling with – ‘What is a good Net Promoter Score?’
+Now comes the million-dollar question that businesses are still struggling with – ‘What is a good NPS?’

 Well, we might have the answer for you in the next section.

-Since the time NPS was invented, one question that has been plaguing businesses is – “What is a good Net Promoter Score?”
+Since NPS was invented, one question plaguing businesses is – “What is a good Net Promoter Score?”